That dollar metric results from a 69.8% increase from $9.2 billion five years earlier in 2021.

 - UFC Group (food, beverages)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Mongolia’s unemployment rate averaged 5% for 2024, down from an average 5.3% in 2023 per International Monetary Fund statistics.
+Mongolia’s unemployment rate averaged 5% for 2025, mirroring the average 5% in 2024 per International Monetary Fund statistics.

 Mongolia’s capital city is Ulaanbaatar.